 - Gate function

 - The gate function serves the start, stop and interrupt of a count function.

 - Latch function

-An odda 0.1 at the digits

 An edge 0-1 at the digital input "Latch" stores the recent counter value in the latch register.

 Comparison

 You may set a comparison value that activates res. de-activates a digital output res. releases a hardware interrupt depending on the counter value.